Lime green. Mint green. Olive green. Sage green. Kale green.

 - Salt and pepper to taste

-Add split peas, water, broth and kale.
+Add split peas, water, stock and kale.
 (If substituting spinach, add it five minutes before serving rather than now.)

 Cover and simmer for about 90 minutes or until peas are cooked through.
 Stir in vinegar, salt and pepper and serve immediately.